gchq/gaffer-doc/docs/user-guide/apis/python-api.md

 perform queries on the graph.

 !!! note
-    There may be of the features of the full rest API not be present in `gafferpy` as always check the [reference guide](../../reference/intro.md) first.
+    Some of the features of the full rest API may not be present in `gafferpy` as always check the [reference guide](../../reference/intro.md) first.